• All About Lamu

 Huffington Post

 Visitors should not miss a visit to the Lamu Museum, which is filled with historical artefacts and insights into the history, culture and archaeology of the region.
 Lamu Fort dominates the town square, and was built by the Omanis as a garrison in the early 19th century.
-Used as a prison for many years, it now houses a library, the town’s conservation department and hosts regular photographic and ethnographic exhibitions.
+Used as a prison for many years, it now houses the town’s conservation department and hosts regular photographic and ethnographic exhibitions.
 Lavish Swahili wedding parties often take place in the courtyard of the fort, and female visitors are usually very welcome to attend.

-The German Post Office Museum is probably of most interest to keen philatelists and historians of Lamu’s colonial past.
 The Swahili House Museum is a recreation of a traditional small coral stone house built in the early 18th Century and is filled with traditional furniture and decorative plasterwork.
 Lamu’s grand Riyadah Mosque was built in the late 19th Century by Islamic scholar Habib Swaleh and is the focus for Lamu’s annual Maulidi Celebrations.
 These commemorate the birth of the Prophet Mohamed, attracting pilgrims from all over East Africa and the wider Islamic World.

 Lamu has been called the ‘Donkey Capital of Africa’ – there are more than 6000 of the animals on the island (and a human population of around 25,000).
 Donkeys are an important means of transport for both people and goods around the town and the island – and any which are taken ill are treated at The Donkey Sanctuary on the seafront in Lamu Town.